flightlesscoder/ReactBlazorAdapter/README.md

 ### I have a create-react-app bundle, how can I use it?

-I hope to add some demo examples to this repository soon.
-In the meantime... in your `App.js` file, add:
+[See the demo examples here](https://github.com/flightlesscoder/ReactBlazorAdapter/tree/main/Demos).
+In your `App.js` file, add:

 ```
 /*global globalThis*/